shopgate-professional-services/ext-maintenance-mode/README.md

 - `androidLink`: Define an external url for Android devices.
 A button will be displayed that is linked to the external url.
 - `iosButtonText`: Define a text for the link on iOS devices.
 - `androidButtonText`: Define a text for the link button on Android devices.
+- `startDate`: Define a start date for the maintenance mode.
+You can also only define a start or an end date.
+Format: YYYY/MM/DD - HH:mm (e.g. `["2023/04/20 - 00:00"]`).
+- `endDate`: Define a end date for the maintenance mode.
+You can also only define a start or an end date.
+Format: YYYY/MM/DD - HH:mm (e.g. `["2023/05/17 - 10:00"]`).

 ## About Shopgate